Posterior Average Effects: Introduction

-To describe the behavior of estimators under misspecification, we focus on worst-case asymptotic bias in a nonparametric neighborhood of the reference parametric distribution.
-We consider neighborhoods based on $\phi$-divergence, which is a family of distance measures often used to study misspecification.
-We establish two main properties: Firstly, we show that the \emph{local} bias of posterior average effects -- calculated in an asymptotic where the size of the neighborhood tends to zero -- is the smallest possible within a large class of estimators.
-Hence, posterior estimators are least sensitive to small departures from correct specification.
-Secondly, we establish a \emph{global} bound on the bias of posterior average effects, which holds irrespective of the neighborhood size.
-Specifically, we show that the worst-case bias of posterior average effects is at most twice as large as the smallest possible worst-case bias that can be achieved.
+To study estimators under misspecification, we focus on specification error, which is the population discrepancy between the probability limit of an estimator and the true parameter value.
+In our main results, we show that PAE have {minimum worst-case specification error}, where the worst case is computed in a nonparametric neighborhood of the reference parametric distribution (e.g., a normal).
+Specifically, we show that, when neighborhoods are defined in terms of the Pearson chi-squared divergence, PAE have minimum worst-case specification error within a large class of estimators, for any neighborhood size smaller than a threshold value that we characterize.
+In addition, when broadening the class of neighborhoods to $\phi$-divergences, we show that, while PAE do not have minimum worst-case specification error in general in fixed-size neighborhoods, they achieve minimum worst-case specification error under {local} misspecification, i.e. when the size of the neighborhood tends to zero.

-In addition, our analysis suggests a simple measure of ``informativeness'' of the posterior conditioning.
-As our examples highlight, the information contained in the posterior conditioning is setting-specific.
-Intuitively, posterior averages behave better when the realizations of outcome variables are informative about the values of the unobservables.
-We show how the degree of posterior informativeness can be measured by an easily computable $R^2$ coefficient.
+In our examples and illustrations, we find that the information contained in the posterior conditioning is setting-specific.
+This is intuitive, since although PAE have minimum worst-case specification error under our conditions, the specification error is not zero in general and it varies between applications.
+PAE tend to behave better when the realizations of outcome variables (such as test scores) are more informative about the values of the unobservables (such as the quality of a teacher).
+Consistently with this intuition, our local result suggests quantifying the ``informativeness'' of the posterior conditioning using an easily computable $R^2$ coefficient.